Pallav1299/Air_Quality_Monitor/README.md

 -> Grove - Multichannel Gas Sensor
 -> Nova PM Sensor SDS011 High Precision Laser PM2.5
 -> Arduino UNO for calculating the data.
--> Deep Learning for predicting the air quality
+-> Deep Learning for predicting the air quality.

 For project details go to this link: